-Amargosa Trail A is a 4.7 mile lightly trafficked point-to-point trail located near Henderson, NV that offers scenic views and is rated as moderate.
+Amargosa Trail A is a 4.7 mile lightly trafficked point-to-point trail located near Henderson, Nevada that offers scenic views and is rated as moderate.
 The trail offers a number of activity options and is accessible from October until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash